github/docs/content/actions/security-for-github-actions/security-guides/security-hardening-for-github-actions.md

 * **Consider requiring review for access to secrets**
   * You can use required reviewers to protect environment secrets.
 A workflow job cannot access environment secrets until approval is granted by a reviewer.
 For more information about storing secrets in environments or requiring reviews for environments, see "[AUTOTITLE](/actions/security-guides/using-secrets-in-github-actions)" and "[AUTOTITLE](/actions/deployment/targeting-different-environments/managing-environments-for-deployment)."

-{% warning %}
+> [!WARNING]

-**Warning**: Any user with write access to your repository has read access to all secrets configured in your repository.
+> Any user with write access to your repository has read access to all secrets configured in your repository.
 Therefore, you should ensure that the credentials being used within workflows have the least privileges required.

-{% endwarning %}

 ## Using `CODEOWNERS` to monitor changes